niepowiem/1-Sem.-Proj.-AI-Sentence-Classifier/README.md

 - `'Do you want load pre-existing EmbeddingData and word dataset ?
 (Y/N):'` If you respond with N it will generate embeddings and create `embeddings_database.json` file.
 **WARNING:** If you say Y it will try to load `embeddings_database.json` which I don't include so it will cause an error.

--`'Do you want load pre-existing weights and biases thus skip training ?
+- `'Do you want load pre-existing weights and biases thus skip training ?
 (Y/N):'` If you respond with N it will calculate the model and create `model_data.json` file.
 **WARNING:** If you say Y it will try to load `model_data.json` which I don't include so it will cause an error.

 ## 2. Using The Model